|

-For over thirteen years the most stable and extensive reference source on the Internet for pipe and electronic organs
+For over 25 years the most stable and extensive resource on the internet for pipe and electronic organs

 The picture above is of a test rig used for experiments on pipe organ valves, such as those described in the articles entitled Calculating Pallet Size, Touch Relief in Mechanical Actions and Response Speed of Electric Actions.
 These can also be accessed from the Complete Articles page where summaries are also available.